vijayanand9619/vijayanand9619/README.md

 - 👋 Hi, I’m Vijay Anand
 - 👀 I’m interested in Embedded programming.
-- 🌱 I’m currently learning Embedded
+- 🌱 I’m working as a embedded software developer
 - 💞️ I’m looking to collaborate on my work.
 - 📫 How to reach me through mail and phone calls.